This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Baked Turkey Tenderloin coated in an easy spice rub is melt-in-your-mouth delicious.
-It's an easy weeknight dinner that's special occasion worthy and takes minutes to prepare.
+This baked Turkey Tenderloin Recipe with an easy spice rub is melt-in-your-mouth delicious.
+It's special occasion-worthy, weeknight dinner-friendly, and only takes minutes to prepare.

-If you only make turkey once a year, then that will all change when you try these turkey breast tenderloins baked in the oven.
-This lean meat is tender, juicy, and perfect for leftovers the next day!
+If you only enjoy a whole turkey once a year, that will all change when you try these oven-baked turkey breast tenderloins.
+This lean meat is tender, juicy, and easy to make on repeat.

-- It's easy - You don't need to plan ahead because it's not marinated.
-A savory spice blend is rubbed into the meat before it's seared, and baked.
-It's the same tried and true technique used to make baked blackened chicken!
+- It's simple - You don't need to plan ahead because it's not a marinated turkey tenderloin (which is delicious but requires wait time.)
+A savory spice blend is rubbed into the poultry before searing and baking.

 - It's low-carb, keto-friendly, and gluten-free.

-- You'll use (and clean-up) just one pan!
+- You'll use (and clean) just one pan or baking dish!

 What is a turkey tenderloin?